ShanyceMudai/alx-zero_day/0*03-git/README.md

-This is a readme for 0*03-git directory
+This is the readme for 0*03-git directory.